- Pets and Animals

-When she's inside she lets them drink, but when she's outside she has too much distraction and forgets them, therefor I keep them inside the barn.
-I'm not sure yet, the lambs get enough to drink, have to watch it for a few days, or else I will start to give them a few additional bottles a day.
+When she's inside she lets them drink, but when she's outside she has too much distraction and forgets them, therefore I keep them inside the barn.
+I'm not sure yet if the lambs get enough to drink.
+I have to watch it for a few days, or else I will start to give them a few additional bottles a day.

 Update April 7, 2013

 Today I decided to give the twins some extra milk, because it appears, just like last year, that Mom Annegien doesn't produce enough milk for both lambs.
 They drink with her, but they're just getting enough to stay alive, not enough to grow.
 Both accepted the bottle very quickly and that indicates that they were hungry.
 A lamb that is getting enough from its mom, won't take the bottle milk.
 So I won't breed with mom Annegien anymore.

 Bananaman, Lexi and Victoria